Maggie Collins

-Maggie Collins is an Australian Brisbane-based band manager and national radio announcer.
+Maggie Collins is a Brisbane-based band manager and national radio announcer in Australia.
 Collins is manager of Brisbane bands John Steel Singers and DZ Deathrays.

 She broadcasts weekly for youth station Triple J where she presents the weekend afternoons show.
 She was the former music director at Brisbane radio station 4ZZZ.

 She plays in the avant-garde pop band The Thin Kids.

+Awards and nominations

+Australian Women in Music Awards

+The Australian Women in Music Awards is an annual event that celebrates outstanding women in the Australian Music Industry who have made significant and lasting contributions in their chosen field.
+They commenced in 2018.